 Table 2.
 1: Population structure (%), by sex and five-year age group, (EICV5, EICV4) 4 Table 2.
-2: Number of females per 100 males, by province and age group, (EICV5, EICV4)6 Table 2.
-3: Sex of the household heads by province, (EICV5, EICV4) Table 2.4: Marital status of household heads, (EICV5, EICV4)9 Table 2.5: Percentage of household in informal unions by urban/rural and Province 9 Table 2.
-6: Percentage of households in polygamous by urban rural and province10 Table 2.
-6. Percentage of nouseholds in polyganious by urban rural and province10 Table 2.1.
-Devents levels by say of the bousehold head (EICVE EICVA) Table 3.1: Poverty levels by sex of the household head (EICV5, EICV4) Table 4.1: Type of habitat by sex of the household head (EICV5, EICV4) Table 4.2: Current occupancy status, by sex of the household head, (EICV5, EICV4) 15 Table 4.3: Main roofing material, by sex of the household head, (EICV5, EIC4) Table 4.4: Main construction material of exterior wall by sex of the household head, EICV5, EICV4 Table 4.5: Main floor material, by sex of household head, (EICV5, EICV4) Table 4.6: Main type of cooking fuel bysex of household head, (EICV5, EICV4) Table 4.7: Main source of lighting by sex of household head, (EICV5, EICV4) Table 4.8: Households with internet access at home, (EICV5, EICV4)21 Table 4.9: Improved drinking water source, Unimproved & other drinking water sources by sex of household head,(EICV5, EICV4)22 Table 4.10: Households using improved sanitation, by type of sanitation used, by sex of household head, (EICV5, EICV4)23 Table 4.11: Ownership of household ICT tools by sex of household head (EICV5, EICV4) Table 5.1: Land ownership by sex of household head, (EICV5, EICV4)26 Table 5.2: Size of total land cultivated by sex of head of household according to urban/rural ui baily i ui ai.
-Table 5.4: Percentage of Household Heads incurring expenditure on fertilisers (inorganic and organic) by sex of head of household and urban/rural29 Table 5.5: Any livestock raised, by sex of household head, area of residence and consumption quintile, (EICV5, EICV4)30 Table 5.6: Animal types raised by sex of household head (EICV5, EICV4)31 Table 6.
+2: Number of females per 100 males, by province and age group, (EICV5, EICV4) Table 2.
+3: Sex of the household heads by province, (EICV5, EICV4) Table 2.4: Marital status of household heads, (EICV5, EICV4) Table 2.5: Percentage of household in informal unions by urban/rural and Province 9 Table 2.
+6: Percentage of households in polygamous by urban rural and province Table 3.1: Poverty levels by sex of the household head (EICV5, EICV4) Table 4.1: Type of habitat by sex of the household head (EICV5, EICV4) 14 Table 4.2: Current occupancy status, by sex of the household head, (EICV5, EICV4) 15 Table 4.3: Main roofing material, by sex of the household head, (EICV5, EIC4) Table 4.4: Main construction material of exterior wall by sex of the household head, EICV5, EICV4 Table 4.5: Main floor material, by sex of household head, (EICV5, EICV4) Table 4.6: Main type of cooking fuel bysex of household head, (EICV5, EICV4) 19 Table 4.7: Main source of lighting by sex of household head, (EICV5, EICV4) Table 4.8: Households with internet access at home, (EICV5, EICV4) Table 4.9: Improved drinking water source, Unimproved & other drinking water sources by sex of household head,(EICV5, EICV4) Table 4.10: Households using improved sanitation, by type of sanitation used, by sex of household head, (EICV5, EICV4)23 Table 4.11: Ownership of household ICT tools by sex of household head (EICV5, EICV4) Table 5.1: Land ownership by sex of household head, (EICV5, EICV4)26 Table 5.2.
+Size of total land sultivated by any of band of boundhold according to Table 5.2: Size of total fand cultivated by sex of nead of nousehold according to ui baii/i ui ai27 Table 5.4: Percentage of Household Heads incurring expenditure on fertilisers (inorganic and organic) by sex of head of household and urban/ rural29 Table 5.5: Any livestock raised, by sex of household head, area of residence and consumption quintile, (EICV5, EICV4) Table 5.6: Animal types raised by sex of household head (EICV5, EICV4) Table 6.
 1: Percentage distribution of household heads by usual work status according to sex of household head (EICV5, EICV4) Table 6.
-2: Workforce to population ratio by sex, age group and area of residence (EICV5, EICV4)
+2: Workforce to population ratio by sex, age group and area of residence